 It is an oil painting on canvas by Francesco Hayez, dated 1859 and conserved in Milan in the Brera Pinacoteca.
 It is certainly the artist's most famous painting.
 The scene is represented in a medieval context, in the entrance hall of a castle and it represents the sweet and furtive kiss that two young lovers exchange.

 Tax included Fast delivery in 24/48h

 FAST STANDARD DELIVERY - We use only the best courier service and guarantee your delivery within 2 to 5 working days.

 - 1 - Characteristics and Properties

-- Fir wood frame with rounded edges of cm.
+- Wood frame with edges of cm.
 3.0 thickness

 - 2 - Characteristics and Properties